XiaojunMENG/finalproject/README.md

 This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
 In this project I want to design a visualization comparing 40 animations produced by Pixar and Dreamwork from several different perspectives such as year, rating, domestic and global box office.
 Moreover, I am hoping to make this visualization vivid by including logos/characters in animations.

-To view this project, ... (embed visualization here or provide instructions on how to view the project).
+Click [here](https://rawgit.com/XiaojunMENG/finalproject/master/animations.html) to view this project.

 ## The data

-Description of data...
+Description of data

 - Data source
 The data come from [Ultimate Movie Ranking](http://www.ultimatemovierankings.com/pixar-movies-vs-dreamworks-movies/).